mynextproject-portfolio/mynext-e2e-test-suite/README.md

 # mynext-e2e-test-suite

-E2E test suite repository for testing the evaluator-worker service.
+> **Note for Users:** This is an internal repository used for E2E testing of the MyNextProject platform itself.
+If you're a student or user of the platform, you can safely ignore this repo.
+However, feel free to explore the code if you're curious about testing practices, and ask on our Discord if you'd like to learn more about how our testing infrastructure works!

 ## Purpose

-This minimal Python project is designed to test `test_suite` evaluations in the evaluator-worker.
-It contains a multi-stage Dockerfile with a `test` stage and simple pytest tests.
+This minimal Python project is used for automated testing of the platform's evaluation infrastructure.
+It contains a multi-stage Dockerfile with a `test` stage and simple pytest tests to verify that our systems correctly handle both passing and failing test scenarios.

 ## Branches

-- **main**: All tests pass
+- **main**: All tests pass (used to verify successful test execution)
-- **failing-tests**: Contains intentionally failing tests for E2E testing failure scenarios
+- **failing-tests**: Contains intentionally failing tests (used to verify failure handling)

 ## Structure